Show Banga: Guest and solo projects (2014–2015)

 "I Been That" was placed in local radio rotation, and was shortly after followed by Show Banga's new single "Milli," which was produced by Dave-O of The A-Team.
 According to Rehab Online Magazine in November 2014, "Show Banga arguably has one of the most rare [rap] flows in the Bay Area, with 'I Been That' being a contender for the rapper’s breakout cut.
 However, the bass-packed track 'Milli' is pretty damn hard."

 He was featured along with J. Stalin and Kool John on a Rayven Justice track in February 2015, also releasing a number of solo singles around the same time.
 On March 21, 2015, he performed at SXSW, and afterwards announced that he'll be opening for Iamsu! on Iamsu!'s spring Eyes On Me tour.

 On April 7, 2015, he released his full-length album Mayor 4 Life on EMPIRE Recordings, as well as on the HomeTeam and Mo Betta labels.
 Among the guest artists on the album were E-40, iamsu!, Kool John, Jay Ant, Sage The Gemini, P-Lo, and Kidd Kidd, with singles such as "Aww Shit" featuring Sage the Gemini and P-Lo.
 Show Banga has released several official music videos, also appearing as a collaborator on videos such as "How U Love That," also featuring Iamsu! and Smoovie Baby."
 The video debuted in Complex Magazine in April 2015.
-On August 12, 2016, he released his technical sophomore album, Showtime 2, whose title paid tribute to his father a hustler and businessman from the Filmore District.
+On August 12, 2016, he released his technical sophomore album, Showtime 2, whose title paid tribute to his father a hustler and businessman from the Fillmore District.